quafzi/magento-customer-payment-filter/README.rst

-This extension allows you to deny specific payment methods for single customers.
+This extension lets you allow only specific payment methods for single customers.

 Installation
 ------------